tangjm/air-quality-project/plan.md

 | Thurs | Iterate to a version 2 (data cleaning) |
 |       | Practise run of presentation           |
 | Fri   | Prensentation                          |

+### What we did

+We setup two S3 buckets, one for the raw data and the other for the cleaned data.
+Then we ran a Talend ETL job between the two S3 buckets.
+Finally, QuickSight was connected to the S3 bucket containing the cleaned data.
+Data analysts can then use QuickSight to visualise the data for data-driven insights.

+S3 -> Talend -> S3 -> QuickSight

+Step-by-step procedure

+1. Upload raw data file to S3 bucket (staging bucket)
+2. Fetch the raw data file in Talend
+3. Process the data in Talend
+   1. Remove empty columns
+   2. Apply data unification
+   3. Combine Date and Time columns into a single Datetime column
+   4. Impute null values using values in previous rows
+4. Upload cleaned data to a separate S3 bucket (production data)
+5. Use QuickSight to build visual dashboards from data in S3

+#### On why we did not use Redshift

+We didn't end up using Redshift as it seemed that the tools provided by QuickSight sufficed to slice and dice our data for creating visual dashboards.

+Giving data analysts the ability to run their custom SQL queries on our data set didn't add much value on top of what QuickSight could provide.
+From our point of view, the costs of setting up Redshift outweighed the benefits.
+There is a lengthy set up process for Redshift and the key data-driven insights obtainable from being able to run SQL queries on the data, which is the reason for using Redshift, were already obtainable through QuickSight.

+If requested by data analysts during the sprint review, we could consider setting up Redshift to allow for SQL access to the data in the next iteration.

+### 1. Setting up AWS and creating S3 buckets
+### 2. Cleaning the data

+1. Removing empty columns

+We used the tMap component to only select non-empty columns

+2. Data unification

+We needed to ensure that all rows in the same column had the same format and length.

+To do this, we made use of the metadata schemas in talend to fix the precision of floating-point values.

+3. Date and time columns

+The date and time columns from the raw data contained strings.
+But we needed them to be dates in order to group our data for data visualisation purposes.

+Moreover, the time column was missing minutes.

+We used a tJavaRow component to combine the date and time columns into a single datetime column and converted the type from string to date.

+Then we specified how to format the datetime using the schema in Talend.

+(See [Cleaning data headers](./Data_Header_Key.md) for more details.)

+4. Imputing null and missing values

+We considered using PySpark, Pandas as alternatives to Talend, but stuck with Talend.

+The initial plan was to use data interpolation to fill in a missing value using the average of the value in the previous and subsequent rows.

+The problem we faced in Talend was not being able to access subsequent rows when reading the data row by row.
+This meant that we couldn't calculate averages in the way we wanted.

+We tried to use SQL in Talend to do this, but also to no avail.

+We ended up filling in empty values by copying in the value in the previous row.

+(See [Inputing null values](./Imputing%20null%20values.md) for more details.)

+### 3. Using QuickSight to build visual dashboards